Djokovic in limbo as he fights deportation from Australia - WHIZ News

 “One of the things the Border Force does is they act on intelligence to direct their attention to potential arrivals,” he said.
 “When you get people making public statements about what they say they have, and they’re going to do, they draw significant attention to themselves.”

-The medical exemption, vetted by two independent panels of experts and based on information supplied anonymously by players — and taken on face value — was supposed to allow Djokovic to play in the Australian Open regardless of his vaccination status.
+The medical exemption, vetted by two independent panels of experts and based on information supplied anonymously by players, was supposed to allow Djokovic to play in the Australian Open regardless of his vaccination status.

 Critics questioned what grounds Djokovic could have for the exemption, and backers argued that he has a right to privacy and freedom of choice.

-Tension has grown amid another surge of COVID-19.
+Tension has grown amid another surge of COVID-19 in the country.
 The state recorded six deaths and 21,997 new cases on Thursday, the biggest daily jump in cases in Victoria since the pandemic began.

 Australian Open tournament director Craig Tiley on Wednesday defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.